Fallback Sink¶

-The fallback field can only be utilized when the primary sink is a User Defined Sink.
+A fallback sink can only be configured when the primary sink is a user-defined sink.

-An example using builtin kafka as fallback sink:
+The following example uses the builtin kafka as a fallback sink.

 - name: out